-One of the things we have come to really enjoy during this time is our creative family sessions.
+One of the things we have come to really enjoy lately is our creative family sessions.
 Sitting down around a table, and just creating; sometimes with specific prompts, but mainly through fun games and open ended exploration of materials.
-Those who know me, know I love a good ol’ art family game, and we’ve done quite a few these past months, but today I want to share one of our family favorites.
+Those who know me, know I love a good ol’ art family game, and we’ve done quite a few, but today I want to share one of our family favorites.

 I first saw this over at Art for Kids Hub in a very similar manner and I was like, “we have to try this at home!
 We even hosted a LIVE session on Instagram with this family drawing activity and it was a big hit!
 Many people shared their creations with us and they were all so good and original.